avk999/meteo3/README.md

 * TODO: add ambient light sensor
 * TODO: add particles detector (Sharp).
 * TODO: use WIFI  AP mode to configure MQTT
+* TODO: get hands on BM280 and replace DHT-11 with it

 Thanks to the authors of esp8266 core and Adafruit for their great libraries!